 Tortilla chips can absolutely be enjoyed as a part of an overall health-promoting diet.

-Alone, they’ll mainly offer carbs, but when you pair them with salsa, guacamole, or bean dip, they become a part of a balanced snack.
-These dips offer fiber, micronutrients, protein and/or heart-healthy fat to help prevent blood sugar spikes and promote overall health.
+These additions offer fiber, micronutrients, protein and/or heart-healthy fat to help prevent blood sugar spikes and promote overall health.

 For education on how to ADD nutrition to your favorite Latine cultural dishes, make peace with food, and focus on your health without dieting, join our nutrition library for just $27/month.